heidihoward/ios/README.md

 $GOPATH/bin/server -id 1 -client-port 8081  -peer-port 8091 -logtostderr true
 ```

-*Currently, the code assumes that for a node with id X then the port is id 809X.*

 The server is using files called persistent_log_1.temp and persistent_data_1.temp to store a perisitent copy hydra's state.
 If you would like to start a fresh server, make sure to use rm *.temp first.